-In 1917, Jean Cocteau and Pablo Picasso travelled to Naples to study the origins of circus and Commedia dell’arte.
+In 1917, Jean Cocteau and Pablo Picasso traveled to Naples to study the origins of circus and Commedia dell’arte.
 The trip gave birth to a ballet, Parade, choreographed by Léonide Massine with music by Erik Satie.
-A hundred years later, Paris Opera star Eleonora Abbagnato stages the same ballet in Pompeii's Large Theatre in a production featuring the Corps de Ballet of the Teatro dell'Opera di Roma and Leonide Massine's son Lorca as choreographer.
+A hundred years later, Paris Opera star Eleonora Abbagnato staged the same ballet in Pompeii's Large Theatre in a 2017 production featuring the Corps de Ballet of the Teatro dell'Opera di Roma and Leonide Massine's son Lorca as choreographer.

-Parade is followed by Puccinella, another product of the collaboration between Cocteau, Picasso, and Massine, with music by Stravinsky this time.
-This ballet en un tableau following the amorous episodes in the life of the young Neapolitan philanderer, the famous Puccinella!
+Parade is followed by Pulcinella, another product of the collaboration between Cocteau, Picasso, and Massine, this time with music by Stravinsky.
+This one-act ballet follows amorous episodes in the life of the young Neapolitan philanderer, the famous Puccinella!

 Photos: Parade at Pompeii's Large Theatre (top of the page) – curtain by Picasso (above).